Sulden

 Sulden ([ˈsʊldn̩]; Solda [ˈsɔlda]) is a mountain village in South Tyrol, northern Italy.
 It is a frazione of the comune of Stilfs.

 Geography

 Sulden lies at the foot of the Ortler, in the Vinschgau valley east of the Stelvio Pass.
 It is 1900 m above sea level, with a population of 400.

+Climate

 History

 Due to its remote location, in AD 1802, the Austrian newspaper "Innsbrucker Wochenblatt" compared it to "Siberia of Tyrol", "where farmers dine with bears and kids ride on wolves".

 Tourism changed this, as Sulden now has 2000 beds and eleven skilifts, part of Ortler Skiarena.

+Language

+Sulden is located in the northeast Italian region of Trentino Alto Adige in the province of South Tyrol.
+This small province has been part of Austria until the World War I, when it passed to Italy.Because of its political past, the languages spoken in this region are German, Italian and Ladin.

 Famous residents

 Reinhold Messner owns a herd of yaks there, and also the Ortler branch of the Messner Mountain Museum.